stacksc/goat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-GOAT ("goat") - a front-end application for the Python modules to communicate with most Public Cloud Platforms (GCP, OCI, AWS, & Azure).
+GOAT ("goat") - a front-end application for Python modules to communicate with most Public Cloud Platforms (GCP, OCI, AWS, & Azure).
 Source code of this app can also be used as an example of how to write code using our internal modules and how to integrate multiple modules together in a single app/package.<br>

 <!-- CACHE DATA -->
 ## cache data